brain246/brain246.github.io/_tabs/about.md

 - CPM (Corporate Performance Management)
 - Financial Report Design & Implementation (IBCS)

-My educational background is a master's degree in "Management and International Business"[^2] (yikes) and 35+ years of being a self-taught computer nerd, starting with a Commodore 64 in 1986 :nerd_face:
+My educational background is a master's degree in "Management and International Business"[^2] (yikes) and 35+ years of being a self-taught computer nerd.

 ## Contact
 You can find and/or contact me here: